logicalgraphs/crypto-n-rust/src/pivot/quizzes/quiz17/README.md

 # Pivot pop-quiz

-Programmatically select just one token archived in $PIVOTS, fetch from
+Programmatically select just one token archived in $QUOTES, fetch from
 @coingecko the number of rows needed, then output the result as a date/token-row.